l3ff4n0/jelly/README.md

 # jelly
-Jelly is a package of tools to improve your workflow during the development
+Jelly is a package of tools based on gulp to improve your workflow during the development